WHAT TIME ZONE DO THE COURSES TAKE PLACE IN?

-Participants will be mailed the course materials to the address that they registered under.
-If you need your materials sent to a different address, please contact our Customer Service department at 508-8789-7999.
+Participants will emailed an electronic copy of the course materials to the email address that they registered under.
+If you need your materials emailed sent to a different email address, please contact our Customer Service department at 508-8789-7999.
 Please note materials will not be provided until full payment is received for the course.

 WILL I RECEIVE CPES FOR VIRTUAL CLASSROOM TRAINING

 Yes!
 As a requirement, you must use webcam during the training to validate your participation.
 This also enhances the full experience and enables you to better interact with the instructor and other attendees.

 CAN ANYONE USE CONFERENCE CLIENT FROM ANY INTERNET CONNECTION IN THE WORLD?